Stop making 7 dog socialization mistakes to protect your dog

 Be cautious about taking your dog to a dog park.
 Many people bring their furry friends to the dog park without knowing if their pup is introverted or extroverted.

-But if you see the dogs are rough or aggressive with each other or if one dog is a dog park bully who tries to dominate the others, keep the leash on and even think about walking away.
+But if you see dogs being rough or aggressive with each other, or if one dog is a dog park bully who tries to dominate others, keep your leash on and even consider walking away.

 Also, ensure that you and your dog follow proper dog park etiquette.
 Don’t let your dog mount or hump other dogs.